aragon/hack/docs/guides-agent-app.md

 The remaining arguments are the arguments which the method we specified in our third argument will be executed with.

 Don't worry if it's not completely clear to you how `dao act` works at this stage.
-The following use cases should make things clear!
+The following use cases should help!

 ## Use case A: Voting in another organization